nav064/conwaysgameoflife/README.md

 timeline - Number of times the conway propagation needs to run/repeat.
 This is equivalent to time in the realistic sense.

+**States of the cells in each array

 0 - dead organism

 1 - live organism

 Please feel free to test/reuse/modify.

-The eventual question I had is "Are we just a Conway's game of our genes?"
+The eventual question I had is **"Are we just a Conway's game of our genes?"